Josh Dawsey

-Josh Dawsey is an American journalist who is a political investigations and enterprise reporter for The Washington Post.
+Josh Dawsey is an American journalist who is a political investigations reporter for The Wall Street Journal.

 Education

 Dawsey received a B.A. in journalism from the University of South Carolina.

 Career

 Dawsey began his career as a reporter at The Wall Street Journal, first covering Governor Chris Christie before being assigned to New York to write about Mayor Bill de Blasio.
 He moved to Politico to become a White House reporter in 2016, before assuming the same role at The Washington Post in 2017.

 Dawsey won the White House Correspondents Association's Award for Deadline Reporting in 2018 and again in 2019.
-He was part of a team that won the 2022 Pulitzer Prize for Public Service for its coverage of the Jan.
-6 attack on the U.S. Capitol.
+He was part of a team that won the 2022 Pulitzer Prize for Public Service for its coverage of the January 6 United States Capitol attack.
+He was part of a team that won the 2024 Pulitzer Prize for National Reporting for an extensive set of stories about the role of the AR-15 in American life.

+Dawsey, with Tyler Pager and Isaac Arnsdorf, authored the 2025 book 2024: How Trump Retook the White House and the Democrats Lost America.